Joanna Trollope: Reviews

 Friday Nights: Heather Thompson of The Guardian called Friday Nights "a light but insightful look at a rather conventional cast of characters."

 Charlie Lee-Potter, in an article for The Independent, wrote that Brother & Sister:

 wades through the anguish of adoption, scooping up the pain of the adopted child, the agony of the birth mother and the insecurity of the adoptive parent along the way.
 If I was any one of the characters imprisoned in the murky jelly of this novel, I'd be straight on to the Adoption Agency, demanding to be re-settled with another creator.
 Joanna Trollope has a subject capable of making us weep at the tragedy and the loss, and yet what does she achieve?
 She so resolutely makes her characters emote to each other in a ghastly brand of unisex mush that I actually found myself blushing.

-Personal life
+Personal life and death

-On 14 May 1966, Trollope married a city banker, David Roger William Potter; the couple had two daughters, Louise and Antonia, divorcing in 1983.
-In 1985, she married the television dramatist Ian Curteis and became a stepmother of his two sons; she and Curteis divorced in 2001.
+On 14 May 1966, Trollope married a city banker, David Roger William Potter.
+The couple had two daughters, Louise and Antonia, but divorced in 1983.
+In 1985, Trollope married the television dramatist Ian Curteis and became stepmother to his two sons; she and Curteis divorced in 2001.
 After her second divorce, Trollope moved to West London.
-She is a grandmother.
+She was a grandmother and owned a Labrador Retriever.

-Trollope appeared on a 1994 edition of Desert Island Discs.
-Trollope remarked that men often suggested her books were trivial, to which she liked to respond: "It is a grave mistake to think there is more significance in great things than in little things", paraphrasing Virginia Woolf.
+Trollope appeared on a 1994 edition of the radio programme Desert Island Discs.
+She remarked that men often suggested her books were trivial, to which she liked to respond: "It is a grave mistake to think there is more significance in great things than in little things", paraphrasing Virginia Woolf.

+Trollope died at her home in Oxfordshire on 11 December 2025 aged 82.